tsinis/sealed_world/packages/sealed_countries/README.md

 - **No 3rd-party dependencies**: This package has no third-party dependencies, ensuring that you won't have any issues or conflicts with other dependencies (no even `meta` here, because of that).
 - **Rich data**: This package offers far more data than any other package + tons of translations (more than 92% of GlobalMaterialLocalizations locales and 93% of GlobalCupertinoLocalizations locales).
 - **Type-safe**: The contracts and types in this package are very strong, ensuring that your code is strongly typed and well-defined.
-- **High code coverage**: The code in this package has 100% code coverage, with more than 1000 (+2350 in underling packages) tests, providing confidence in its reliability and stability.
+- **High code coverage**: The code in this package has 100% code coverage, with more than 1021 (+2117 in underling packages) tests, providing confidence in its reliability and stability.
 - **Industry adopted**: This package is actively used in production by numerous European companies, ensuring its efficacy and robustness in real-world scenarios.
 - **MIT License**: This package and sources are released under the MIT license, which is a permissive license that allows users to use, modify, and distribute the code with minimal restrictions.
 The MIT license is considered better than most other open-source licenses because it provides flexibility and allows users to incorporate the code into their projects without worrying about legal implications.

 ### Additional information

 If you like this package, please give it a star or like.
-For more information on using this package, check out the API documentation.
-PRs or ideas are always welcome.
+For more information on using this package, check out the API documentation. **PRs or ideas are always welcome**.
 If you have any issues or suggestions for the package, please file them in the GitHub repository.

 ### References, credits and sources